-

 Here are some practical suggestions to help you to develop your critical thinking skills:

-- Form or join a study group (or a series of study groups) and choose key topics from your course to discuss.
+Discussion and debate are great ways to hone your critical thinking skills.
+Form or join a study group (or a series of study groups) and choose key topics from your course to discuss.
 If you are taking a course that gives you the option of attending CÉIM or PAL (peer-assisted learning) sessions, go to these.
-Research shows that students who participate in such sessions tend to get better grades.
-Do you share an understanding of key topics?
-Do you have different opinions, approaches, or feelings about certain topics?
-What are these based on?

-- Accept that criticism and disagreement are not the same as conflict.
+Accept that criticism and disagreement are not the same as conflict.
 It’s OK to hold different views to a classmate, friend, or lecturer.
 Learn how to disagree and to offer and accept criticism without it ever being personal.
 Sometimes students feel that if they disagree with another person, this might be considered rude or impolite.
 But one of the main functions of a university is to foster a spirit of inquiry and questioning.
 Much new knowledge and thinking stems from respectful disagreement with others.
+Just make sure that you base your arguments on solid evidence.